dev-leiva/simple-soundboard/README.md

 7. **Add Sound Items**
    - Click "Add Sound" button
    - Browse for audio file (MP3, WAV, OGG, FLAC, M4A, WMA)
+   - Sound appears in table with duration automatically displayed
-   - Sound name auto-populates from filename (editable)
+   - Edit name directly in table
    - Click hotkey field and press desired key combination
-   - Adjust volume slider (0-100%)
+   - Click volume percentage to adjust (0-100%)
-   - Maximum sound duration: 10 seconds
+   - Maximum sound duration: 30 seconds
+   - All sounds automatically normalized to 0 dB

 8. **Save Configuration**
    - Click "Save Configuration" to persist your sound library
    - Configuration saved to: `%LOCALAPPDATA%\SimpleSoundboard\config.json`

-9. **Trigger Sounds**
+9. **Play & Stop Sounds**
    - **Audio must be running** (red Stop button visible)
-   - Press configured hotkeys to play sounds
+   - **Trigger via hotkey** OR **click green play button (▶)** in table
+   - New sound automatically stops any currently playing sound
+   - Click **"Stop All Sounds"** (orange button) to stop playback instantly
-   - Sounds will mix with microphone input and output to VB-Cable
+   - Sounds mix with microphone input and output to VB-Cable
    - If monitoring enabled, sounds also play on your speakers/headphones
-   - Status shows "Playing: sound_name" and auto-clears after 10 seconds
+   - Status shows "Playing: sound_name" and auto-clears after 30 seconds
    - Hotkeys are ignored when audio is OFF

 10. **Use with Discord/OBS**